 On top of the stresses of work, life, finances, and children, divorce can add an unparalleled burden of mental anguish that can create the sudden urge to get away from it all for a time.
 The urge to run permanently is immediately squashed by the realities that limited funds and infinite responsibilities offer.

 We, as a society, look to vacations to help us recharge and refocus during stressful moments in our lives, and during a divorce, the thought of a vacation can feel like a light at the very end of a long dark tunnel.
-As much as it sounds like the beginning of the film, “Forgetting Sarah Marshall,” it’s not even always about the break-up, so much as doing something for yourself.
+It is not even always about the break-up, so much as doing something for yourself.
 This act of self-therapy can often be exactly what one needs, in order to move forward in their life.
 However, the time for a vacation also can be used to spring-board the divorce forward.

 On the calendar